 It is easy to book your initial appointment and does not commit you to any further sessions.
 Whether you have had counselling before or this is your first time, an introductory session offers you the chance to see how counselling feels so that you can decide if it is right for you.

-I am an accredited, registered member of the British Association for Psychotherapy and Counselling and have been offering affordable therapy in West London since 2004.
-My private practices are in Barnes and Richmond/East Sheen, London SW13 & SW14.
-Introductory sessions are £50 for an individual and £60 for a couple (concessions negotiable) and last 55 minutes.
-Sessions cost thereafter are individuals from £65, couples £75, concessions negotiable.
+I currently offer in person, video-link or phone sessions from my private practice, which is in Richmond/East Sheen, London SW14.
+Introductory sessions are £55 for an individual and £60 for a couple (concessions negotiable) and last 50 minutes.
+Sessions cost thereafter are individuals from £65, couples £70, concessions negotiable.
 To arrange an introductory session please phone the number below or on the link at the top of this page to email me.
 At a first appointment, we would talk about your reasons for looking for therapy.
 We would also talk about the changes that you want to make in your life and discuss any questions you may have about the way that the counselling would work.

-If you would like to continue, we would arrange a next appointment.
-Most clients I see, come once a week and where possible, on a regular day and time.
+If you would like to continue, we would arrange a next appointment and take it from there.

 Beccy Lindsay, Counsellor and Psychotherapist

-BACP Accredited & Registered, UKCP Accredited Post-Grad Dip, MUPCA & CRUSE Accredited, NHS Moorfields Nurses Counselling Network Member
+BACP Accredited & Registered, UKCP Accredited Post-Grad Dip, MUPCA & CRUSE Accredited and ICO Registered

 My directory entries may also be found by clicking on the following links: